yuzhou2/swagger-doclet/README.md

 	<tr><td>-subTypesAnnotations</td><td>This adds additional annotation classes to the list of annotations that are used to denote sub types of a model class.
 The default list contains com.fasterxml.jackson.annotation.JsonSubTypes.</td></tr>

+	<tr><td>-paramMinValueAnnotations</td><td>This adds additional annotation classes to the list of annotations that are used to specify a min value for a parameter.
+The default list contains javax.validation.constraints.Size and javax.validation.constraints.DecimalMin.</td></tr>

+	<tr><td>-paramMaxValueAnnotations</td><td>This adds additional annotation classes to the list of annotations that are used to specify a max value for a parameter.
+The default list contains javax.validation.constraints.Size and javax.validation.constraints.DecimalMax.</td></tr>

+	<tr><td>-fieldMinAnnotations</td><td>This adds additional annotation classes to the list of annotations that are used to specify a min value for a model field.
+The default list contains javax.validation.constraints.Size and javax.validation.constraints.DecimalMin.</td></tr>

+	<tr><td>-fieldMaxAnnotations</td><td>This adds additional annotation classes to the list of annotations that are used to specify a max value for a model field.
+The default list contains javax.validation.constraints.Size and javax.validation.constraints.DecimalMax.</td></tr>

+	<tr><td>-requiredParamAnnotations</td><td>This adds additional annotation classes to the list of annotations that are used to specify a parameter is required.
+The default list contains javax.validation.constraints.NotNull.</td></tr>

+	<tr><td>-optionalParamAnnotations</td><td>This adds additional annotation classes to the list of annotations that are used to specify a parameter is optional.
+The default list contains javax.validation.constraints.Null.</td></tr>

+	<tr><td>-requiredFieldAnnotations</td><td>This adds additional annotation classes to the list of annotations that are used to specify a model field is required.
+The default list contains javax.validation.constraints.NotNull.</td></tr>

+	<tr><td>-optionalFieldAnnotations</td><td>This adds additional annotation classes to the list of annotations that are used to specify a model field is optional.
+The default list contains javax.validation.constraints.Null.</td></tr>

 </table>